-Experience and expertise: Mr Robinson gained a Bachelor of Accounting from the Charles Darwin University and has led numerous private equity acquisitions in the property and retail sectors.
+Name: Title: Qualifications: Experience and expertise: Mr John Robinson Managing Director and Chief Executive Officer Appointed Chairman on 31 May 2018 B. Acc Mr Robinson gained a Bachelor of Accounting from the Charles Darwin University and has led numerous private equity acquisitions in the property and retail sectors.
 He also has extensive experience with the support services that the mining and oil and gas sector require at their Australian operations.
 Director of Australian Pacific Coal Limited since 30 October 2015 and appointed as Managing Director in July 2016.
 Mr Robinson was appointed as Chairman effective 31 May 2018.

-Other current directorships: None

-Former directorships (last 3 years): None

-Special responsibilities: None

-Interests in shares: 21,061,667

-Interests in options: None

-Contractual rights to shares: None

-Name: The Hon.
-Shane Stone Title: Non-executive Director

-Experience and expertise: AC QC, PGDK, B.A (ANU), LLB (Melbourne), Grad Dip Ed Admin (Adelaide), Dip

-Teaching (Sturt), TPTC (Vic), FACE, FAIM, FAICD, F Fin

-Mr Stone has a strong commercial and legal background and considerable experience in dealing with Commonwealth and State governments.
+Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Contractual rights to shares: None None 21,061,667 None None Name: Title: Experience and expertise: The Hon.
+Shane Stone Non-executive Director AC QC, PGDK, B.A (ANU), LLB (Melbourne), Grad Dip Ed Admin (Adelaide), Dip Teaching (Sturt), TPTC (Vic), FACE, FAIM, FAICD, F Fin Mr Stone has a strong commercial and legal background and considerable experience in dealing with Commonwealth and State governments.
 Mr Stone has at various times acted as an independent director to various public and private companies.
 Formerly Deputy Chairman UK listed Impellam plc, Chairman of ASX listed Regalpoint Resources Limited and Mayfair Limited (Anne Street Partners and QNV Constructions).
 Former Chief Minister of the Northern Territory and Federal President of the Liberal Party of Australia.
 Formerly a barrister he is a graduate of the Australian National University, Sturt, Adelaide and Melbourne Universities.
 He is a Fellow of the Australian Institute of Management, Australian College of Education and Australian Institute of Company Directors.
 He was made a Companion of the Order of Australia in 2006.
 He has also been conferred national awards from Indonesia and Malaysia.
 Appointed as a Director of Australian Pacific Coal Limited on 2 August 2016.
 Mr Stone was appointed as Chairman of the Audit Committee on 12 June 2018.

-Other current directorships None

-Former directorships (last 3 years): Chairman of Energex Limited (from 31 May 2012 to 20 March 2015)

-Special responsibilities: Chairman of the Audit Committee (appointed 12 June 2018)
+Other current directorships Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Contractual rights to shares: None Chairman of Energex Limited (from 31 May 2012 to 20 March 2015) Chairman of the Audit Committee (appointed 12 June 2018) 72,000 None None